Oreomunnea pterocarpa

 Oreomunnea pterocarpa, known locally as gavilán or gavilán blanco, is a species of Oreomunnea in the family Juglandaceae.
-It is found in Costa Rica, southeastern Mexico (Chiapas), and Panama (Coclé Province).
+It is found in Costa Rica and Panama (Coclé Province).

 It is a large tree growing to 35 m tall with a trunk up to 80 cm diameter.
 The leaves are pinnate, with four to eight leaflets each 6–20 cm long; unlike most genera in the Juglandaceae, the leaves are arranged in opposite pairs.
 The fruit is a small nut about 1 cm diameter, with a three-lobed wing, and a small fourth lobe at the base.